Joan L. Krajewski

-Joan L. Krajewski (May 31, 1934 – August 29, 2013) was a Democratic politician and former Councilwoman who represented the Sixth District on the City Council of Philadelphia, Pennsylvania for almost 30 years.
+Joan L. Krajewski (May 31, 1934 – August 29, 2013) was a Democratic politician and former member of the Philadelphia City Council who represented the Sixth District of Philadelphia, Pennsylvania for almost thirty years.

+Biography

 Krajewski, who lived in Port Richmond and whose district included much of Lower Northeast Philadelphia, began her political career as a Republican committeeperson.
 After supporting Frank Rizzo, who was then a Democrat, in the 1971 mayoral election, she soon switched parties.
 One of a faction of conservative white Democrats who represented working-class Philadelphia neighborhoods and were sometimes described as "Rizzocrats," she was known for her loyalty to her supporters and her skill at political maneuvering and was often described as "tough" and "a fighter."